apocalyptech/bl3-cli-saveedit/README.md

 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.
 - Perhaps an option to zero out Guardian Rank in both saves and profiles.
+- Report the total number of available SDUs, when viewing info, not just the count
 - Something a bit more Enum-like for various things in `__init__.py`; I know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.